AndreMacedo88/VEnCode/README.rst

 ^^^^^^^^^^
 1. Make sure you have the prerequisites;
 2. Fork this project;
+3. Change the location of the directory "Files" in this package to the parent directory.
-3. Put the TSS files in a folder called "Files" just outside your local forked repository.
+4. Put the FANTOM5 TSS files in that directory called "Files".

 Deployment
 -----------------